6 Setting SMART Goals

 “S” – Specific

 Your goal should clearly define what you’re going to accomplish.
-You’ll ask and answer the what you’re working toward and why.
+You’ll ask and answer what you’re working toward and why.

 “M” – Measurable